 The IBIS Open Forum voted to accept this BIRD, with the clarification that the background information section of this BIRD should refer to “Touchstone file data” instead of “S-parameter data”.
 This is because the change specification section of this BIRD does not restrict Touchstone files referenced by the Ts4file AMI parameter to contain S-parameter data only.

-The following text is to be added as a new sub-section 10.x within the section “10 ALGORITHMIC MODELING”.
+The following text shall supercede the text in BIRD158.7:

 10.x ALTERNATIVE AMI ANALOG BUFFER MODELING